danvsn5/danvsn5/README.md

 # Kia ora, I'm Danny
 <h3>✨A little about me✨<h3/>

-<h5>🖊️ - I'm a penultimate year software engineering student, graduating in 2025<h5/>
+<h5>🖊️ - I'm a final year software engineering student, graduating in 2025<h5/>
 <h5>☄️ - I love learning about space, the universe, and everything that works around us<h5/>
 <h5>📖 - I'm a passionate reader, often delving into historical fiction, sci-fi and classics<h5/>
 <h6><hr/><h6/>